For some people, life is boring when all goes well.

-The funny part is that when you are tired, the idea of getting some sleep is the last thing that comes to mind.
+Exercise is not a substitute for sleep.
+The truth is when you are tired, the idea of getting some sleep is the last thing that comes to mind.
 My gut reaction was to grab some “easy energy” foods or whip myself into action by doing something stressful.

 It backfired.
 Stress is accumulative.
 The body keeps the score.
 I burned myself out.

 I remember getting a weird dream once.
 It came right before waking up.
 I heard a distinct voice telling me in Russian (my first language): “This is God’s command for you — sleep more!”
 It rang in my mind for quite a while because it rhymed.